RMCampos/RMCampos/README.md

 - 🔍 I'm looking for help with Context API, React Hooks, and English fluency
 - 💡 Ask me about coding best practices, coffee, podcasts, marriage, and healthy food
 - 👉 Pronouns: https://pronoun.is/he
-- 🙃 Fun fact: I'm on my way to be a vegetarian
+- 🙃 Fun fact: I'm vegetarian.
+I dont support a soccer team, although I like beer
 - 💚 Languages: Java, PHP, Clojure, Javascript, SQL

 > Remmember: all you need to do is ask!